 We understand that Special Needs Planning is about much more than documents.
 We take the time to learn about your loved one with special needs and explore your goals of providing for them.
 We know the law and the intricacies involved with Special Needs Trusts, but we also strive to go far beyond just providing a document; we custom tailor your Special Needs Planning to take into account your loved one’s needs and lifestyle so they can enjoy continuity and familiarity should something happen to you.

-While you can certainly leave money and assets to a special needs child in your trust or will, or by naming the child as a beneficiary on a life insurance policy, leaving a direct bequest to a special needs child may disqualify him or her from essential benefits under the Supplemental Security Income (SSI) and Medicaid programs.
+While you can certainly leave money and assets to a special needs child in your Living Trust or Will, or by naming the child as a beneficiary on a life insurance policy, leaving a direct bequest to a special needs child may disqualify him or her from essential benefits under the Supplemental Security Income (SSI) and Medicaid programs.
 On the other hand, however, public benefit programs provide only for the bare necessities such as food, housing and clothing.
 As you can imagine, these limited benefits will not provide your loved ones with the resources that will allow them to enjoy a richer quality of life.
 But if parents leave any assets to a child who is receiving public benefits, they run the risk of disqualifying the child from receiving any future benefits.

 In addition, without proper planning the money or property that passes to the special needs child will be controlled by the court which results in unnecessary court costs and legal fees related to conservatorships and guardianships; not to mention, the court may choose someone who you do not trust to be the child’s guardian and conservator.